 - The fifth type of permalink structure is ‘Post name‘.
 It uses your post’s slug itself as the permalink of your post (highly recommended as it is the best WordPress permalink structure for SEO).

-- The sixth type of permalink structure is advanced permalinks which gives you the ability to define a custom structure for your WordPress permalinks.
+- The sixth type of permalink structure is advanced permalinks which give you the ability to define a custom structure for your WordPress permalinks.
 It provides you with a list of predefined tags which you can use to define your new custom permalink structure.
-I don’t recommend playing with this settings unless you know what you are doing.
+I don’t recommend playing with these settings unless you know what you are doing.
 Playing around with it unnecessarily can break your site because it involves making changes to your WordPress database (strictly not recommended).

 A bad permalink structure can affect your website’s SEO score.
 Make sure your URLs and permalink structure are SEO-friendly.
 Now, here are some tips for you to make sure that your WordPress URLs are SEO-friendly.